plblum/jivs/docs/Jivs_API.md

         }
     )
     ```
-- Prevent conversion to text value by assigning behaviors.parseWhenTextValueChanges to false.
+- Prevent conversion to text value by assigning behaviors.disableParsingOnValueChange to true.
     ```ts
-    builder.behaviors.parseWhenTextValueChanges = false;
+    builder.behaviors.disableParsingOnValueChange = true;
     ```
 - Prevent conversion to native value by assigning parserLookupKey to null on a case-by-case basis.
     ```ts